-The seventh building block that you can use to inspire yourself and others to take action in this time of change involves defining the first steps that are needed and showing they are achievable
+The sixth building block that you can use to inspire yourself and others to take action in this time of change is to define the first steps and show that they are achievable.

 This might sound straightforward but it can vary enormously, as two examples will show.